bradyclifford/vmt-pipeline/README.md

 # VMT Actuarial Modeling Databricks Pipeline

-This repository contains the infrastructure and automation for running actuarial modeling pipelines on Databricks.
+This repository contains the infrastructure and automation for running actuarial modeling pipelines on Databricks using **Databricks Asset Bundles**.

 ## Overview